 However, complex nature of these compounds and their unpleasant taste and odor may inhibit the market size over the forecast timeframe.

-The market segmentation is done in terms of products, livestock, and regions.
+Feed Phytogenics Market segmentation is done in terms of products, livestock, and regions.

 Feed Phytogenics product segment comprises Essential Oils, Oleoresins, and Herbs & Spices.